smk762/pytomicDEX_makerbot/FIXES_SUMMARY.md

 ## Fix #2: Case-Sensitive Ticker Lookup ✅

 ### Issue
-Coins with special suffixes like `-segwit`, `-bchd` were failing because the code was uppercasing them, but `coins_config.json` stores them with lowercase suffixes.
+Coins with special suffixes like `-segwit`, `-bchd` were failing because the code was uppercasing them at multiple layers, but `coins_config.json` stores them with lowercase suffixes.

 **Error**: `Failed to activate DGB-segwit: Unsupported protocol type: UNKNOWN for ticker: DGB-SEGWIT`